 Showing 1 - 2 of 2 listings

-The Atlantic States Marine Fisheries Commisison is seeking qualified candidates for the position of APAIS Field Technician.
-The incumbent will conduct the field portion of the Access-Point Angler Intercept Survey (APAIS).
-This important research study, sponsored by the National Oceanic and Atmospheric Administration's National Marine Fisheries Service (NMFS) conducts face-to-face interviews with marine recreational anglers.
+The Atlantic States Marine Fisheries Commission is seeking qualified applicants for the position of New York APAIS Field Technician.
+The incumbent will conduct the field portion of the Access Point Angler Intercept Survey (APAIS).
+This important research study, sponsored by the National Marine Fisheries Service, conducts face-to-face interviews with marine recreational anglers.
 Field staff will travel to assigned sites to interview anglers about their fishing experiences, collect a variety of information, and (when possible) weigh, measure, and identify fish by species name that the anglers have caught.
-Assigned sites can include beaches, banks, piers, docks, jetties, and access points for private, charter, and head boats, including marinas, boat ramps and other points of entry to marine waters.
+Assigned sites can include beaches, banks, piers, docks, jetties, and access points for private and fore-hire boats, including marinas, boat ramps, and other points of entry to marine waters.
 Field staff are responsible for filling out field intercept forms with anglers at these sites in addition to completing several other required study forms.
-The responsibilities of the incumbent will include, but not be limited to, the following:

 Application Process: Please email a resume and cover letter referencing the vacancy number to Laura Leach, Director of Finance and Administration, Atlantic States Marine Fisheries Commission, 1050 N. Highland Street; Suite 200 A-N, Arlington, VA 22201 (firstname.lastname@example.org).
-The vacancy number must be identified in the subject line.
-Applications must be received by March 28, 2018.
+The vacancy number (0042) must be identified in the subject line.

 Post-doctoral Researcher in Assessment of Marine Habitats in Support of Fisheries Management and Habitat Conservation, Monmouth University